 Port Ownership¶

-Status overall: ๐ง Partial.
-The Station.ownership JSONB field exists in the schema; revenue, tariff, takeover, and upgrade systems are ๐ Design-only.
+Status overall: 🚧 Partial.
+The Station.ownership JSONB field exists in the schema; the tariff lever and economic-takeover engine are implemented, while revenue streams are partial and the upgrade catalog is 📐 Design-only.

 Overview¶